Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## Sniper
 - Enemy Purpose:
-	- WRITE STUFF HERE
+	- Can only be effectively killed by the narrow weapon mode.
+Having a enemy that "hangs back" will give each arena more apparent depth to the player and make fights feel larger than they actually are.
+(Overrides Player's Weapon)

 Enemy that hangs back floating in the distance.
-Lobs explosive shots into the arena.
+Laser sight to player and begin locking on.
+Stop tracking and then fire the shot.
 The player will need to adjust gun muzzle in order to hit these enemies.

 ---

 ## Shield
 - Enemy Purpose:
-	- WRITE STUFF HERE
+	- Can only be effectively killed by the wide weapon mode or a well aimed SliceShot.
+(Overrides Player's Weapon)

-Large Octagon-shaped enemy that slowly approaches the player with a consistent speed.
-Has no frenzy ability and has segments of armor that the player can cut around using their Sliceshot or by exploding using the gun's wide muzzle mode AOE effect
+Large Octagon-shaped enemy that slowly approaches the player on the ground with a consistent speed.
+Has no frenzy ability and has segments of armor that the player can cut around using their SliceShot or by exploding using the gun's wide muzzle mode explosion AOE effect

 ---

-## Treasure
-- Enemy Purpose:
-	- WRITE STUFF HERE

-Golden mini Catalyst-looking enemy that moves around in a unpredictable pattern.
-Spawns from the Catalyst on specific levels after enough damage has been dealt (50%).
-Defeating it upgrades the player's weapons (May change my mind on this guy later.
-Weapon upgrades are important and the process to acquire them may need to be more special)

----

 ## Snake
 - Enemy Purpose:
-	- WRITE STUFF HERE
+	- Will force the player closer to the center which immediately makes avoiding enemies more difficult.
+(Overrides Player Movement)

 Mini Cerberus guy that appears near the edge of the arena, will swipe at players that walk near it.
 (Needs to have a very recognizable sound for when it spawns.
 Player getting caught off guard by one of these guys would be unfair)

+---

+## Roamer
+- Enemy Purpose:
+	- A "wildcard" in the lineup.
+Players will come to learn the patterns of all other enemies but will have no choice but to stay alert and keep tabs on these guys

+Does not have any knowledge of the player.
+Floats low to the ground and roams around the center of the arena in a random fashion.

+---

+## Sponge
+{{< image_gallery images="./enemy_sponge_001.webp,./enemy_sponge_002.webp,./enemy_sponge_003.webp,./enemy_sponge_004.webp" >}}
+- Enemy Purpose:
+	- Can only be effectively killed by the narrow weapon mode.
+This enemy disrupts the player's bullets and will be a prime target regardless of if the player actually wants to deal with this guy immediately (Overrides Player's Weapon & Priority)

+Enemy that absorbs shots like a magnet and can be effectively killed by switching to the narrow weapon mode and filling them up until they burst.
+Shots get absorbed and become inert (no explosions) Completely armored, no SliceShot

+---

+## Protector
+- Enemy Purpose:
+	- The Protector's ability force the player to prioritize killing these guys over everything else.
+Can be spawned along with a wave to force the player into a "panic" situation (Overrides Player Priority)

+A rotating large totem enemy.
+Spawns off the edge of the arena and rotates in place.
+Has a weak point that revolves around While active in the arena.
+Spawn portals cannot be destroyed.
+They will be very large and tower over the other enemies.

+---
 ---

 ## Spawner Portal